-- Explain that students are going to learn about how electricity is generated using this magnet and coil method as well as others and that they will work with a group to become "experts" in their field of energy generation and will be teaching the rest of the class about it. - Divide students into 6 groups (see teacher tip in Setup) and have students move to sit with their groups.
+- Explain that students are going to learn about how electricity is generated and that they will work with a group to become "experts" in their field of energy generation and will be teaching the rest of the class about it. - Divide students into 6 groups (see teacher tip in Setup) and have students move to sit with their groups.
 You may assign which energy type each group researches or allow them to choose the one the group would like to learn more about. - Hand out note taking sheets for each type of energy to the appropriate group.
 Sheets can also be shared digitally with students so they can click on the live links and take notes directly online.